Raymond Longford: Sound era

-On his return to Australia Lonford sought financing for a film about the Australia Light Horse in World War I, Desert Legion, with a budget of £50,000.
+On his return to Australia, Longford sought financing for a film about the Australian Light Horse in World War I, Desert Legion, with a budget of £50,000.
 He was unable to secure this and started lobbying for a quota for local films.

-In the early 1930s Longford worked steadily as an actor and assistant director on such films as Diggers in Blighty.
-He assisted Beaumont Smith with the direction of The Hayseeds (1933) and Splendid Fellows (1934) (according to contemporary reports he directed The Hayseeds).
+In the early 1930s, Longford worked steadily as an actor and assistant director on such films as Diggers in Blighty.
+He assisted Beaumont Smith with the direction of The Hayseeds (1933) and Splendid Fellows (1934) (according to contemporary reports he directed The Hayseeds - it appears he began directing but then Smith took over, impatiet with Longford's speed).

-He managed to direct another feature, The Man They Could Not Hang (1934) – although he missed the premiere due to illness which required hospitalization.

-That year he was elected head of the New South Wales Talking Picture Producers Association with the aim of promoting a quota for Australian films.
+He managed to direct another feature, The Man They Could Not Hang (1934), although he missed the premiere due to an illness which required hospitalization.
+In the same year, he was elected head of the New South Wales Talking Picture Producers Association with the aim of promoting a quota for Australian films.

 Mastercraft

-In 1935 he established Mastercraft Film Corporation Ltd to take advantage of the 1935 NSW Quota Act but the hoped for boom in production did not eventuate and Matercraft never received the subscribers they needed to become viable and made no movies.
+In 1935, he established Mastercraft Film Corporation Ltd to take advantage of the 1935 NSW Quota Act, but the hoped-for boom in production did not eventuate, and Mastercraft never received the subscribers they needed to become viable; therefore, they made no movies.
 The company was eventually bought out Stuart F. Doyle.

-In 1939 Longford sued some Mastercraft executives for libel and settled out of court.
+In 1939, Longford sued some Mastercraft executives for libel and settled out of court.

 Later years

 Longford managed to stay employed in the film industry during the 1930s but found this impossible with the advent of World War II, which brought local production to an almost complete halt.
-During the war he was a clerk for the U.S. military stationed in Australia, then he became a tally man and night watchman on the Sydney wharfs.
+During the war, he was a clerk for the U.S. military stationed in Australia; then he became a tally man and night watchman on the Sydney wharfs.

-In October 1950 Longford was profiled by Ernest Harrison for AM magazine, then in 1955 a complete 35 mm print of The Sentimental Bloke was discovered and screened at the Sydney and Melbourne Film Festivals, bringing renewed attention to Longford.
+In October 1950, Longford was profiled by Ernest Harrison for AM magazine; then, in 1955, a complete 35 mm print of The Sentimental Bloke was discovered and screened at the Sydney and Melbourne Film Festivals, bringing renewed attention to Longford.
 He died on 2 April 1959 at the age of 80.

-Personal life
+Personal life and death

 Longford married Melena Louisa Keen at St Luke's Anglican Church, Concord, Sydney, on 5 February 1900.
 They had one child, a son, Victor Hollis Longford.
-Longford and Melena later separated and he started a relationship with Lottie Lyell, but could not marry her because Melena refused to divorce him until 1926, the year after Lyell died.
+Longford and Melena later separated, and he started a relationship with Lottie Lyell, but he could not marry her because Melena refused to divorce him until 1926, the year after Lyell died.
 Melina was influenced by her father, William Henry Keen, who did not approve of divorce.
 William Keen died in 1922.
 In 1933, Longford married for a second time, to Emilie Elizabeth Anschutz.

-He is buried at Macquarie Park cemetery, North Ryde, NSW, Australia alongside Lottie Lyell.
+Longford died on 2 April 1959 in North Sydney, at the age of 80.
+He is buried at Macquarie Park cemetery, North Ryde, alongside Lottie Lyell.